Frequently Asked Questions

 • I am licensed as a Licensed Professional Clinical Counselor in the state of California, which permits me to provide psychotherapy services only to clients that reside in the state of California.

-• I work with individuals ranging in age from 15 to 65.
-With my years of experience in the mental health/substance use treatment industry, I have had the privilege of providing therapy to high-profile individuals, including entrepreneurs, actors, musicians, physicians, nurses, and professional athletes.
-Furthermore, I provide counseling to teenagers, men, women, and couples who are grappling with various factors that significantly impact their quality of life.
-Irrespective of the diverse backgrounds my clients come from, they consistently express common concerns such as anxiety, depression, low self-esteem, intimacy issues, communication difficulties, lack of self-expression, and mood dysregulation.
-Please click here to learn further about my areas of expertise.
+• I work with individuals ranging in age from 16 to 80.
+With extensive experience in the mental health and substance use treatment industry, I have had the privilege of providing therapy to high-profile individuals, including entrepreneurs, actors, musicians, physicians, nurses, and professional athletes.

-• I consider my therapeutic approach to be eclectic, and my dedication lies in providing a boutique experience.
-I integrate various treatment modalities including Post Induction Therapy, Eye Movement Desensitization Reprocessing, Internal Family Systems, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Experiential Therapy, Motivational Interviewing, and Mindfulness.
-By utilizing a mind-body-spirit approach, my goal is to customize the therapy experience to cater to the distinct needs of each individual.
-If you would like to learn more about my approach, please click here.
+• I consider my therapeutic approach to be eclectic and my dedication lies in providing a boutique experience.
+I draw from a wide range of treatment modalities including Post Induction Therapy (PIT), Eye Movement Desensitization Reprocessing (EMDR), Internal Family Systems, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Expressive Therapy, Motivational Interviewing, and Mindfulness.

 • I do not prescribe medications, as I am not a certified physician.
 I acknowledge that some clients may find it beneficial to complement their psychotherapy with psychotropic medications to alleviate symptoms.
 If you are considering medication, I recommend consulting with your primary care doctor or a psychiatrist who can provide appropriate guidance.
 If you are my client and would like assistance in finding a psychiatrist, I am happy to offer referrals.
 For clients who are currently taking medications or have plans to initiate medication during our sessions, I highly encourage you to sign a release of information.
 This will enable me to collaborate with your prescribing physician and ensure that your care remains well-coordinated.